The big idea: it's all about prediction

 But if it's just guessing, how does it seem so smart?
 It's about how it guesses and the settings we can control.

-How we talk to an LLM
+How do we talk to an LLM?

 In the coding world, you don't just "talk" to an LLM.
 You send it a structured request, often called an API call.
 Think of it as filling out a form for the LLM.